TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * Improved user creation popup by removing duplicate error messages and redundant error highlighting.

+## Version 2026.5.19.398 (19 May, 2026)
+### Changes
+* Migrated trader reporting to the new SPA Reports page with account-scoped data access and export support.

 ## Version 2026.5.7.540 (7 May, 2026)
 ### Changes
 * Implemented the new Roles & Permissions model (Admin, Account Manager, account scopes, custom permissions).
 Validated migrations, backward compatibility, and permission-based access control across UI and API.